Dygmalab/DefyCommunications/docs/docs.md

 3. Size the number of bytes of the [data](#data)
 4. Boolean that indicates if the neuron has more packets to send, this way the keyscanner can pool him until there is no more messages in the queue.
+5. CRC verification of the data

 #### Data

-Data is a buffer of max side 128 - the side of the header.
+Data is a buffer of max side 32 - the side of the header.
 This will contain the actual message of to send, of example is the command is **HAS_KEYS**, the field size of the header will be 5 and in the data buffer data[0..4] will be fill with the KeyMatrix data.

 ### Devices

-Devices is the enum that declares which device is sending the packet.
+Devices the enum that declares which device is sending the packet.
-For example in the case of the RF all the communication will go trough only one SPI line, with the device the neuron will be able to check if the received packet if from the left side or right side, also the same is applied to the KeyScanner this way it will know if the communication is with a Defy Wired o Wireless.
+For example, in the case of the RF all the communication will go through only one SPI line, with the device the neuron will be able to check if the received packet if from the left side or right side, also the same is applied to the KeyScanner this way it will know if the communication is with a Defy Wired o Wireless.

 ```cpp